 As discussed in Chapter 16 and in Chapter 13, Service Providers, compliance costs in the southern Delta would be attributable to complying with NPDES based on salinity objectives that could be developed and applied to WWTP dischargers as a result of implementing the southern Delta water quality (SDWQ) alternatives.
-The Cities of Tracy and Stockton and Mountain House CSD may need to modify wastewater treatment processes or domestic water supply cycles to comply with SDWQ Alternative 2 and those service providers, plus the City of Manteca, may need to modify treatment processes to comply with the No Project Alternative (LSJR Alternative 1 and SDWQ Alternative 1).
+Appendix K states that desalination of effluent through RO treatment is currently not a feasible technology to control salinity in the Delta.
+It also requires an evaluation of whether technological or economic changes have made previously deemed infeasible upgrades to control salinity in effluent feasible.
+Where it does become feasible, Tthe Cities of Tracy and Stockton and Mountain House CSD may be required to comply with traditional numeric effluent limitations and may need to modify wastewater treatment processes or domestic water supply cycles to comply with SDWQ Alternative 2. and tThose service providers, plus the City of Manteca, may need to modify treatment processes to comply with the No Project Alternative (LSJR Alternative 1 and SDWQ Alternative 1).
 The following three methods of compliance, which are not intended to be limiting but rather as a sampling of methods available during different stages of the domestic water supply cycle or wastewater treatment cycle, are considered the most likely methods to be implemented by WWTPs to comply with potential NPDES.